jasonmuzzy/aoc-copilot/README.md

 <a id="years-supported"></a>
 ## Years Supported

-Currently, years 2017 - 2024 are fully tested and supported for all features.
+Currently, years 2016 - 2024 are fully tested and supported for all features.

-*Year 2015 is in process, with days 1 - 14 supported.*
+*Year 2015 is in process, with days 1 - 17 supported.*

-*Year 2016 is in process, with days 1 - 22 supported.*

 **Q**.
 What about 2025 and beyond?
 Can I use it as soon as a new puzzle drops?<br>
 **A**.
-Probably, for most days.
-Advent of Code generally follows a consistent structure from year-to-year, so most features of AoCC should work with future years.
-The availability of *examples* is the only thing that is likely to vary.
-AoCC uses a default search strategy (DSS) for extracting examples from most puzzles.
-In 2024, the DSS automatically extracted examples for 14 out of 25 days.
-In 2023, it automatically extracted them for 18 out of 25 days.
-The rest required [example database](docs/egdb.md) entries to extract.
-2022 was very similar with the DSS working for 20 days.
-Assuming AoC follows the same structure in future years, AoCC should be able to automatically extract examples for most days.
+AoCC uses a default search strategy (DSS) to find examples that works automatically most of the time.
+For reference, it was successful for 14 days in 2024, 18 days in 2023, 20 days in 2022, and 17 days in 2021.
+(Before that the formatting of the puzzles was less consistent so automatic extraction almost never worked.)
+The runner that downloads puzzles, runs solutions and submits answers has worked every day so far, and so can reasonably be expected to continue to work.

 **Q**.
 What do I do if AoCC doesn't properly extract examples for a day?
 Am I stuck?<br>
 **A**.
 No, you're not stuck.
 You have two options when configuring the [runner](docs/runner.md):
 1) Skip the examples and only run against actual inputs by setting `skipTests` to true
 2) Provide the `addDb` parameter to the runner so it knows where to find the examples.
 If you go this route then please consider [contributing](#contributing) it to the [example database](docs/egdb.md) so others can benefit as well!

-**Q**.
-What about 2015 and 2016?<br>
-**A**.
-Both are in process and partially supported (see above).
-Some additional days may be automatically supported, but expect very few (if any).
-You can still use all the other features of AoCC, but plan to use one of the techniques above to skip the examples or provide their locations.

 <a id="installation"></a>
 ## Installation